 A couple of things to note:

 The Seed List is not meant to be a poll.
 It is a ranking or listing of teams based on the overall field at the time of publication.
 Whether it’s RPI, KenPom or some other metric, a variety of factors go into the Seed List at any given point in time.
 The Seed List reflects the 68-team field – and next contenders – not the entire college hoops landscape.
-Teams are ranked beyond 100, but it makes a nice stopping point until mid-February, when the teams under consideration begins to shrink.
+Teams are ranked beyond 92, but it makes a good point now that we’re in February.

 To make it easier to follow, I didn’t use an actual “S” shape on the table; rather the highest seed on each line is to the left.

 |5.
 Villanova||6.
 Xavier||7.
 Virginia||8.
 Maryland|

 |13.
 Iowa State||14.
 Purdue||15.
 Miami-FL

 |29.
 Michigan||30.
 VCU||31.
 Colorado